sib-swiss/containers-snakemake-training/docs/course_material/day2/7_hpc_snakemake.md

 ## Exercises

 In the following exercises you will learn how to get a better idea of the resources used by your workflow, optimising the workflow resources usage, and the necessary command-line arguments, files and rule directives to be able to run your workflow on an HPC environment using SLURM.
-You will learn how to set up configuration profiles and further develop the Snakefile to define rule-specific settings.
+In addition, you will learn how to set up configuration profiles and further develop the Snakefile to define rule-specific settings.

 ### Workflow benchmarking